JanKonings/Junior-Design-Bot/README.md

 - Solo Demo:
   - BlueFollowing: "Bot 2" code for following the blue lane solo
   - RedFollowing: "Bot 1" code for following the red lane solo
+- Schematics: Various schematics and block diagrams from the project
 - calibration.py: Calibration websocket Python code to calibrate color sensors
 - websocket.py: A simple websocket to connect to for debugging